HPI-CH/UNIVERSE/README.md

 - Machine learning: Using the features mentioned above, the Logistic Regression algorithm was applied to perform binary classification between high and low mental workload to provide sufficient proof of the technical validation of the dataset provided.

 ### Folder Structure:
-The structure of the folder is as below:
+The structure of the folders is as below:

 ![image](https://github.com/user-attachments/assets/db2f4861-f45c-4f4a-aec7-047251842e0c)